akihikodaki/dts/test_plans/cvl_advanced_iavf_rss_test_plan.rst

     Rules with src/dst mac addresses as hash input set can not be applied to tunnel packets.
 So in the test cases with input set src/dst mac addresses, matched packets do not include tunnel packets.
+    For GRE tunnel rule,the input settings are for inner layer.

 Prerequisites
 =============